Chicago Steel's Sam Colangelo Takes the Next Step

 “Probably one of the coolest things about our team is when myself and four other guys were at the World Junior A Challenge and the team went 4-0,” Colangelo said.
 “After that, we really took off I think and started to play our best hockey.
 We realized how good we could be when we played our best.
 It’s unfortunate to have things end the way they did, but we had a lot of success.
 It was really cool to be a part of it and it will probably be one of the best teams I’ve ever played for.”

-Colangelo, a native of Stonehill, Mass., scored 58 points in 44 games for the Steel and was a key cog in the offensive drive that the Steel possessed.
+Colangelo, a native of Stoneham, Mass., scored 58 points in 44 games for the Steel and was a key cog in the offensive drive that the Steel possessed.

-Four of the top five scorers at the end of the season in the USHL played for the Steel in Colangelo, Brendan Brisson, Mathieu De St. Phalle and Gunnarwolf Fontaine, but Colangelo said the points weren’t the main focus for the group.
+Four of the top five scorers at the end of the season in the USHL played for the Steel in Colangelo, Brendan Brisson, Mathieu De St. Phalle and Gunnarwolfe Fontaine, but Colangelo said the points weren’t the main focus for the group.

 “The points do speak for themselves, but we didn’t really care about who was scoring.
 I played with all of them throughout the year, there weren’t many set lines until the end until I played with Sean and Brendan but I was with Gunnarwolfe throughout a lot of the season.
 We didn’t really care about the points.
 We just wanted to have fun playing hockey and listened to what our coaches were telling us and it really helped.”